Organize fields into reusable, configurable forms that can be easily assigned to programs, rentals, and other workflows.

 Archive a form

-When a form is archived, it no longer appears in a program’s registration form drop-down menu, and it can not be selected for a program.
+When a form is archived, it no longer appears in a program’s registration form drop-down menu.
+It can not be selected for a program.
 However, existing programs that utilize the archived form can continue to do so.

 Archived forms do not appear in the default list view of forms.
 To view archived forms, choose Archived Forms from the View menu on the Forms list page.